 Filipe Tohi’s aluminium work of art, (which stands at the corner of Brougham and Powderham Streets) is called Halamoana, from this sculpture the name of our awards is borrowed.

-The Halamoana Awards ran for nine years and was recognised as the benchmark for excellence in the Taranaki region.
-After a five year hiatus, and under a the stewardship of the Restaurant Association of New Zealand, the Halamoana Awards have been rekindled for 2019 and renamed the Taranaki Hospitality Awards.
+The Halamoana Awards ran was recognised as the benchmark for excellence in the Taranaki region.
+After a small recess, and under the stewardship of the Restaurant Association of New Zealand, the Halamoana Awards have been rekindled and renamed the Taranaki Hospitality Awards.
 The awards will once again paying homage to all that is excellent in the Taranaki hospitality scene.